-- The exclusion policy is based on Norm based filters including the Ten Principles of the UNGC and the OECD Guidelines for Multinational Enterprises.
-Companies in breach of one or several principles are excluded from the Sub-Fund' investment universe. - The Management Company believes that some products and business practices are detrimental to society and incompatible with the environmental and social characteristics promoted by the Sub-Fund.
-Therefore, the Management Company applies the exclusion policy adopted by the Group, excluding companies operating in the controversial weapons, pornography and prostitution sectors, tobacco and/or marijuana for recreational purposes (growing and manufacturing of products). - The Group is committed to limiting its exposure to the most polluting companies, assets or projects where alternatives exist and excludes companies from the Fossil Fuel sector as defined in its exclusion policy.
-Thus, thermal coal exclusion criteria include expansion plan of existing coal facilities, relative (revenue) and absolute (mining capacity of power generation) thresholds; oil & gas (conventional and unconventional) exclusion criteria include expansion plan of existing upstream and midstream capacity, relative (revenue) and absolute (production) threshold; or having an adverse effect on critical habitats. - Furthermore, the Group has defined a three-level watchlist that seeks to identify the industries, geographical areas (e.g., non-cooperative or sanctioned countries) and behaviours (e.g., allegations of corruption, tax evasion or money-laundering and other allegations of breaches of the UNGC etc.) that may have negative external impacts on the environment or society.
+- Norm based filters including the Ten Principles of the UNGC and the OECD Guidelines for Multinational Enterprises.
+Companies in breach of one or several principles or guidelines are excluded from the Sub-Fund's investment universe, except in cases where robust mitigation measures have been implemented following such breach, the transaction may be eligible for investment.
+In such instances, consultation with the Compliance-Risk-ESG working group is required.
+This working group issues a favourable or unfavourable opinion, which will be considered for investment decision. - The Management Company believes that some products and business practices are detrimental to society and incompatible with the environmental and social characteristics promoted by the Sub-Fund.
+Therefore, the Management Company excludes companies exposed to controversial weapons and companies breaching revenue thresholds from activities related to pornography, prostitution and tobacco, etc - The Management Company is also committed to limiting its exposure to the most polluting companies, assets, or projects where alternatives exist, by excluding direct financing of fossil fuel projects and related infrastructure, as well as direct investments in companies that have significant exposure to fossil fuels as defined in the Exclusion Policy. - Furthermore, the Group has defined a watchlist that seeks to identify industries, geographical areas (e.g. non-cooperative or sanctioned countries) and behaviours (e.g. allegations of corruption, tax evasion or money-laundering) that may have negative impacts on the environment or society.